raygon-renderer/thermite/README.md

 Furthermore, unlike `packed_simd`, Thermite compiles on Stable Rust, though there is a `nightly` feature flag for hardware-accelerated half-precision float conversions.
 (It's currently marked unstable for some reason).

 Thermite also provides a set of high-performance vectorized special math functions that can take advantage of all instruction sets, with specialized versions for single and double precision floats.

+## Cargo `--features`

+### `alloc`

+The `alloc` feature enables aligned allocation of buffers suitable to reading/writing to with SIMD.

+### `nightly`

+The `nightly` feature enables nightly-only optimizations such as accelerated half-precision encoding/decoding, as well as some extra optimization hints for likely and unlikely branching.